twbs/bootstrap/site/content/docs/5.1/layout/utilities.md

 ## Toggle `visibility`

 When toggling `display` isn't needed, you can toggle the `visibility` of an element with our [visibility utilities]({{< docsref "/utilities/visibility" >}}).
-Invisible elements will still affect the layout of the page, but are visually hidden from visitors.
+Invisible elements will still affect the page's layout but are visually hidden from visitors.